Planning a trip Down Under? This epic Australia bucket list has tonnes of inspiration!

-While Byron Bay has changed a lot in the past few years and it’s now more hipster than hippy (and there are smaller, less-crowded towns with the same atmosphere), a trip to Byron Bay will certainly let you experience that Aussie beach vibe that we’re so famous for (even though not all of us can surf!).
+While Byron Bay has changed a lot in the past few years and it’s now more hipster than hippy (and there are smaller, less-crowded towns with the same atmosphere), a trip to Byron Bay will certainly let you experience that Aussie beach vibe that we’re so famous for.

 Grab a surfboard and hit the waves, or take a lesson if you’re a newbie.
-You can also skydive, go sea kayaking, whale watching, dive, take a yoga class, or just cruise around the town dropping into hip cafes and shops.
+You can also skydive, go sea kayaking with dolphins, see whales, explore a cave to find glow worms, dive, snorkel with turtles, take a yoga class, or just cruise around the town dropping into hip cafes and shops.

 Visit Lord Howe Island